What is the goal of Ice911?

 Is your plan safe?

 Yes, our materials are benign by design.
 Our axiom is “first do no harm.”
-Our floating materials look like white sand and are built from silicon dioxide—the main ingredient of sand (very harmless).
+Our floating materials look like white sand and are built from glass —the main ingredient of sand (very harmless).
 We plan to apply the materials to the surface of ice in limited, strategic areas.
 And everything is reversible: the materials can be removed or their effect reversed if necessary.

 Is this geoengineering?